griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 acid position(s).
 Refer to the examples below to visualize the relationship between the Best Peptide, the Query and the Matched Peptide.

-In certain circumstances a candidate with reference matches may be considered acceptable.
-Generally a candidate with a reference match will only be acceptable if the number of reference matches is low (e.g. 1 ) and the degree of overlap between the Best Peptide candidate and the Matched Peptide is limited (e.g. less than 50 % of amino acids of the Best Peptide occur in the Matched Peptide).
+In certain circumstances a candidate with reference matches may still be considered acceptable, particularly if the number of reference matches is low (e.g. 1) and the degree of overlap between the Best Peptide candidate and the Matched Peptide is limited (e.g. less than 50% of amino acids of the Best Peptide occur in the Matched Peptide).
+These cases are best judged in the broader context of the overall candidate evidence.

 In the following examples, the Best Peptide sequence is in bold, the mutant amino acid is marked in red and the substring that matches between all three sequences is underlined.